-- Community engagement during evaluation: In the case of this project, we have reached out to the community to discuss our plans, and request a letter of support.
-If not included in the application, it will be available by the deadline. - Pre-construction meeting with officials: Because it is important to set expectations and address concerns early on, we like to have a preconstruction meeting with officials before commencing with the project.
+- Community engagement during evaluation: In the case of this project, we have reached out to the community to discuss our application, our plans, and request a letter of support. - Pre-construction meeting with officials: Because it is important to set expectations and address concerns early on, we like to have a pre-construction meeting with officials before commencing with the project.
 This generally serves well in the permitting process as well. - Community meeting: If possible, GPC prefers to find an easily accessible location to meet with interested community members to discuss the plans, and set expectations on service availability.